-This Nondisclosure Agreement (this “Agreement”) is made as of [DATE], by and between Party B, a Wisconsin Company (the “Discloser”), and Party A (“Recipient”).
+This Nondisclosure Agreement (this “Agreement”) is made as of [DATE], by and between Party B, a Wisconsin Company (together with its Affiliates, the “Discloser”), and Party A (together with its Affiliates, the “Recipient”).

 The parties wish to explore a possible business opportunity, transaction, or relationship (the “Relationship”) in connection with which Discloser has disclosed and/or may further disclose its Confidential Information (as defined below) to Recipient.
 This Agreement is intended to allow the parties to continue to discuss and evaluate the Relationship while protecting Discloser’s Confidential Information (including Confidential Information previously disclosed to Recipient) against unauthorized use or disclosure.
 In consideration of the premises and mutual covenants herein, the parties hereby agree as follows:

-Definition of Confidential Information.
+Definitions.